gregstarr/PyGPS/README.md

 * calculating pierce point locations
 * removing satellite and receiver bias.

-All this code was written under the larger goal of integrating GPS data processing into [GeoData](https://www.github.com/jswoboda/GeoDataPython) which is John Swoboda’s open source ionosphere data processing project.
+All this code was written under the larger goal of integrating GPS data processing into [GeoData](https://www.github.com/jswoboda/GeoDataPython) which is John Swobodaâ€™s open source ionosphere data processing project.
 The code culminates in the function `GDfromRinex()` which runs through the entire data processing algorithm from RINEX file to GeoData object for one receiver.
 The basic procedure is highlighted below: